-Racing Against The Clock
+Racing Against The Clock - Rapid Prototype Production

-Planning, scheduling and a number of rapid prototyping methods come together to accelerate product design for an electric hybrid scooter.
+Planning, scheduling, and a number of rapid prototyping methods come together to accelerate product design for an electric hybrid scooter.

 When Vectrix Corporation (Newport, RI)—a developer of zero-emission vehicle (ZEV) platform technologies—took on the challenge of developing its fuel cell electric hybrid scooter, the company called upon several companies that worked together to effectively produce the fuel cells, assembly patterns, and Precision Sand Castings using various rapid technologies to create a prototype of the scooter.
 From initial design to finished prototype, it took companies like Parker Hannifin Corporation (Woburn, MA)—a manufacturer of motion and control technologies and systems; Moeller Design (Seattle, WA)—a provider of rapid product development solutions and General Foundry Service (San Leandro, CA)—a Precision Sand, Rubber Plaster Molding (RPM), No-Bake Sand, and Permanent Mold Casting provider.

 Still, it was a challenge Ollila met head-on.
 “There was a design kickoff meeting, regular weekly meetings, conference calls, etc.,” he says.
 “Once a month we’d get together to work through any issues.
 There was a lot of going back and forth on specifics and of negotiating between the companies involved so each could get the specifications they needed.
 The good news is that we were all relatively close together—so when we needed to—we could get to each other the same day.
 If we were trying to do a West Coast/East Coast kind of thing, it would have been more of a nightmare.”

 Then General Foundry Service produced loose tooling to produce ten swingarm castings.
 “We split the geometry into two halves at the parting line developed with our customer and created a ‘Corebox,’ “Krook explains.
 “This was used to produce a ‘shell’ core that produced the passages inside the casting.
 We pinned the SLA pattern halves onto a wood board.
 This was our temporary tooling and we used the wood board/pattern-half arrangement and put it inside of a ‘flask’ (metal frame).
 We then poured a mixture of sand, clay, and water against the pattern half to make a sand mold, flipped over the entire flask and put sand in the other side of the flask on that side of the pattern board, separated the flask and pulled the pattern board out and put the two mold halves back together after inserting the shell core.”
 Then the mold was ready to have metal poured into it.